CosaNostra-UA/iconfont/Readme.md

 TODO:

    --- regenerate baseData.json  : gulp task basedata (done)
-   --- basefont add to default/build/serve task
+   --- basefont add to default/build/serve task (done)
-   --- allow to copypaste json (selection.json) from webinterface
+   --- allow to copypaste json (selection.json) from webinterface (done)
    --- "Example app running on port 3002 " replace with " Open your browser at "http://localhost:3002/"  and enjoy the show! (done)